erikagtierrez/multiple-media-picker/README.md

-# Multiple-media-picker :boom: :star2:
+#Multiple Media Picker :boom: :star2:
-### An android library to pick multiple images and/or videos from built-in gallery.
+###An android library to pick multiple images and/or videos from built-in gallery.
 This library is encouraged to use as little memory as possible.

 [![Join the chat at https://gitter.im/Multiple-Media-Picker/Lobby](https://badges.gitter.im/Multiple-Media-Picker/Lobby.svg)](https://gitter.im/Multiple-Media-Picker/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) ![](https://img.shields.io/badge/license-APACHE%202-ff69b4.svg)

 ![](https://raw.githubusercontent.com/erikagtierrez/multiple-media-picker/master/cover.jpg)

-#### Feel free to ask(or request) me anything about it, just create an issue or join the gitter chat!
+####Feel free to ask(or request) me anything about it, just create an issue or join the gitter chat!

-# Usage
+#Usage
 Include easily in your project adding the dependency to your build.gradle file.

 ```gradle